Thewessen/tic-tac-toe_emberjs/README.md

 The repository for the backend can be found here:
 [Ruby on Rails (tic-tac-toe backend)](https://github.com/Thewessen/tic-tac-toe_ruby_backend)

+If you want to know more about the learning process of creating this app, I'm happy to refer too the [wiki-page](https://github.com/Thewessen/tic-tac-toe_ruby_backend/wiki)

 ## Prerequisites

 You will need the following things properly installed on your computer.